This page explains how to size Spooky nodes and how to think about safe concurrency. Exact numbers must be validated against your own workload.

 • inflight request count

-Do not size memory only from idle or smoke-test behavior.
+Do not size memory from idle behavior or smoke tests.
 Validate under:

 • global_inflight_limit